UEFA European Under-21 Championship: Format

-The 2000 competition also had nine groups, but the nine winners and seven runners-up went into a two-legged playoff to decide the eight qualifiers.
+The 2000 competition also had nine groups, but the nine winners and seven runners-up went into a two-legged play-off to decide the eight qualifiers.
 From those, Slovakia was chosen as host.
-For the first time, the familiar finals group stage was employed, with the two winners contesting a final, and two runners-up contesting the third-place playoff.
+For the first time, the familiar finals group stage was employed, with the two winners contesting a final, and two runners-up contesting the third-place play-off.
 The structure in 2002 was identical, except for the introduction of a semi-finals round after the finals group stage.
 Switzerland hosted the 2002 finals.

-In 2004, ten qualification groups were used, with the group winners and six best runners-up going into the playoff.
+In 2004, ten qualification groups were used, with the group winners and six best runners-up going into the play-off.
 Germany was host that year.
-For 2006, the top two teams of eight large qualification groups provided the 16 teams for the playoffs, held in November 2005.
+For 2006, the top two teams of eight large qualification groups provided the 16 teams for the play-offs, held in November 2005.
 Portugal hosted the finals.

 Then followed the switch to odd years.
 The change was made because the senior teams of many nations often chose to promote players from their under-21s team as their own qualification campaign intensified.
 Staggering the tournaments allowed players more time to develop in the under-21 team rather than get promoted too early and end up becoming reserves for the seniors.